-Motu’s environmental research focuses on the use and design of market-based instruments to address environmental goals, including climate change, water quality and land use change.See our work in the Environment and resources category
+Motu’s environmental and agricultural research focuses on the use and design of market-based instruments to address environmental goals, including climate change, water quality and land use change.See our work in the Environment category

 Motu is researching why firms, industries and regions are productive and how technological innovation works.

 Urban and regional economics discusses location and how and why it makes a difference.
 In this section we discuss housing, the economic performance and regulation of cities, infrastructure, and regional economic differences.See our work in the Urban and regional category

 Macroeconomics looks at fiscal and monetary policies and their effects, while well-being looks at outcomes such as income, exchange rates, life expectancy and sustainability.See our work in the Wellbeing and macroeconomics category

 Population economics refers to research on individuals, families, households, and communities.
 Labour economics focuses on the world of work and covers people as workers as well as how firms behave in their role as employers.See our work in the Population and labour category

 Does commuting increase workers’ exposure to difference and diversity?
 The uneven spatial distribution of different population subgroups within cities is well documented.
 Individual neighbourhoods are generally less diverse than cities as a whole.
 Auckland is New...Population and labour employment New Zealand migration